a31k/RadixStringSorter/README.md

 ## Fixes
 _**06.13.2018:**_
 > Patched bug where Scanner object was not escaping period, quotation, and vertical line delimiters.
 Result of bug was empty spaces where characters should have existed.
 Patched by using character sets to escape the delimiters, i.e. `[.] instead of .`

+_**06.25.2018:**_
+> Replaced recursive sorting method with an iterative version to reduce chances of stack overflow / program hangups.
+Also added runnable JAR file to same directory as the application's logo so that it will show the logo as an icon of the window.